Head out into the great outdoors on these long, but surprisingly easy walks…

-The Sicklinghall Circular walk starts at Sicklinghall Pond, Geecroft Lane, Wetherby, West Yorkshire LS22 4BQ, or OS Reference SE 36000 48090.
+The walk starts at Sicklinghall Pond, Geecroft Lane, Wetherby, West Yorkshire LS22 4BQ.
+Check out the route.

 Otley to Bramhope via Eccup

 Don’t drive?
 This route is perfect if you’re bussing it.
-You’ll start at Otley Bus Staton and set off on the 10-mile route to Bramhope, stopping at Eccup Reservoir along the way.
-It’ll take you somewhere between 4 and 5 hours, depending on how many stops you make as you go.
+Start from Otley Bus Staton on the 10-mile route to Bramhope, stopping at Eccup Reservoir along the way.
+It’ll take you between 4 and 5 hours, depending on how many stops you make.
 You’ll walk along the old dismantled railway, past Caley Hall Farm to the famous Caley Crags.
 Why not take the time to look around?
 Then it’s onto the well-worn paths of The Dales Way as you head towards Eccup Reservoir before following the route round to Bramhope via Golden Acre Park.

 The Dales Way Link – Leeds to Ilkley

-The Dales Way Link was created to help ardent walkers reach the start of The Dales Way on a straightforward linear walk, but it’s also the perfect choice for beginners.
-The walk itself is a mammoth 20 miles and it’ll take 8-10 hours to complete, so you’ll want to save it for a long summer’s day.
-The route starts at Woodhouse Moor and it’s easy terrain all the way to Ilkley, but you will have to take on some hills.
-They come with perks though, because you’ll pass scenic spots like Adel Woods, Caley Deer Park, Otley Chevin and the Cow and Calf rocks as you walk through the Leeds countryside.
+The Dales Way Link was created to help ardent walkers reach the start of The Dales Way on a straightforward linear walk, but it’s also perfect for beginners.
+The walk is a mammoth 20 miles and it’ll take 8 to 10 hours to complete, so you’ll want to save it for a long day.
+It starts at Woodhouse Moor and it’s fairly easy terrain all the way to Ilkley, but you will have to take on some hills.
+They come with perks though, because you’ll pass scenic spots like Adel Woods, Caley Deer Park, Otley Chevin and the Cow and Calf rocks as you go.